The Rise and Fall of R&D Networks: Acknowledgements

 \section{Acknowledgements}

-We thank Claudio Tessone, Moritz M\"{u}ller, Stefano Battiston, Lionel Nesta, Giorgio Fagiolo, Nobuyuki Hanaki, Sanjeev Goyal, Pier-Paolo Saviotti, and Pier-Paolo Andriani, for useful comments and discussions.
-In addition, we thank the participants to the ECCS 2012 Conference, in Brussels (Belgium), to the LATSIS 2012 Symposium, in Z\"{u}rich (Switzerland), to the EMAEE 2013 conference, in Sophia-Antipolis (France), and to the WEHIA 2013 conference, in Reykjav\'{i}k (Iceland).
-M.~V.~T, acknowledges financial support from the SNF through grant 100014\_126865.
-A.~G. and F.~S. acknowledge support by the EU-FET project MULTIPLEX 317532.
+We thank Lionel Nesta, Claudio J. Tessone, Moritz M\"{u}ller, Stefano Battiston, Giorgio Fagiolo, Nobuyuki Hanaki, Sanjeev Goyal, Pier-Paolo Saviotti, Pier-Paolo Andriani and Bulat Sanditov, for useful comments and discussions.
+In addition, we thank the participants to the European Conference on Complex Systems 2012, in Brussels (Belgium), to the Latsis Symposium 2012, in Z\"{u}rich (Switzerland), to the EMAEE 2013 conference, in Sophia-Antipolis (France), and to the WEHIA 2013 conference, in Reykjav\'{i}k (Iceland).
+M.~V.~T, acknowledges financial support from the Swiss National Science Foundation (SNF) through grant 100014\_126865.
+A.~G. and F.~S. acknowledge financial support by the EU-FET project MULTIPLEX 317532.
+M.N. acknowledges financial support by the EU H2020 project ISIGrowth, under grant agreement 649186.